DiegoMenaSaurio/TFM/README.md

 |---|
 |P04004:198-212|

 After that, a search in Appris will be carried out for all the regions in the protein described in the query file.
 The results will be stored in PSV_reports/logs as a “results_query_id_uniprot.gft” file.
-This file contains the information retrieved from SPADE, CRASH, THUMP, and FIREDB for the different regions queried.
+This file contains the information retrieved from SPADE, CRASH, THUMP, and FIREDB for the dierent regions queried.
 As was the case for dbPTM, PSV includes the data annotated in Appris as of 31/10/2023 to reduce search time.
 Note that ‘hstlib’ from samtools will be needed for this functionality.

 #### Enter data manually